 Behavioral Threat Assessment (BTA)

 Maryland schools respond to threats using a multidisciplinary team process to determine whether an individual displaying behaviors of concern poses a risk to school community members, and develop appropriate interventions for the individual.
-The process is intended to protect schools by identifying concerns and intervening early in the pathway to violence before immediate action is required.
+The process is intended to protect schools by recognizing behaviors of concern and responding early on the pathway to prevent violence from occurring.

 Diagram showing the pathway to violence escalation.
 It starts with Developing a “grievance” (note that the grievance is from th